 You might be shocked to learn that despite the wide array of dog harnesses that are on the market, both in well known, nationwide pet shops and online, not all harnesses are the same nor are they all good for your dog.

 Following advice from veterinary professionals and canine rehabilitation specialists, this article discusses the various types of harnesses that are on offer and the reasons why they are or are not suitable for your dog.

 Non-Restrictive Dog Harness

 Canine professionals believe that there are many benefits of using a dog harness, but it is imperative that a non-restrictive harness is used when exercising your dog.
 A non-restrictive harness allows the entire front leg including the shoulder joint to move.
 This type of harness gives you greater control over your dog and lets the front legs move over their entire range of movement.
 The non-restrictive harness should fit snugly, you should only be able to fit two fingers underneath all sides of the harness.
 If the harness is not fit like this, you are at risk of your beloved pooch wriggling free!

-Recommended d-ring on the back of a non-restrictive harness for dogs who pull
+Recommended d-ring on the back of a non-restrictive harness

 Restrictive Dog Harness

 A restrictive dog harness, pictured below, has a straight band crossing the front of the dog, sitting over the shoulder joint.
 This restricts the movement of the front limb.
 This is problematic because after a while of having its front limbs restricted by the strap, your dog will alter its natural movement even when not wearing the harness.
 This is bad for any dog, and particularly bad for energetic dogs.
 This is something that you may not notice happening, but it will cause unnatural change.

 An example of a restrictive harness that is not recommended canine professionals.